KauanRakoski/Waste-sorter/README.md

 > Go green, not mad

+⚠️ Following IBM Watson's Deprecation, this repository is being archived and is now read-only, but coming better for a V2 ⚠️

 Sorter is a simple web application that uses vue js, firebase and node js along IBM Watson Visual Recognition to create an easy to use waste-sortering tool.

 It divides waste into three categories: